One of California's Last Frontiers

 California State University Chico: Many people commute, it is 75 miles south of Redding and approximately a one hour and ten minute drive.
 This University also offers some outreach classes in the Redding area.

 This community started like many others and was inhabited by the American Indians.
-The settlers came to Old Shasta during the Gold Rush and started the greater Redding community down the path that it has taken, take a look at the Shasta State Historic Park page.
+The settlers came to Old Shasta during the Gold Rush and started the Redding community down the path that it has taken, take a look at the Shasta State Historic Park page.
 As the Railroad expanded northward to Redding in 1872, it ended at the base of the mountains and stopped.
-The Railroad laid out Redding and started selling lots, the first main thoroughfare was California St. From the mining boom in the early 1900's to the timber industry in the 1950's and 60's, much has happened to make this area the hub of the north state.
+The Railroad laid out the town of Redding and started selling lots, the first main thoroughfare was California St. From the mining boom in the early 1900's to the timber industry in the 1950's and 60's, much has happened to make this area the hub of the north state.

 One of the more prominent occurrences was the construction of Shasta Dam as part of the Central Valley Project finished in 1945.
 You can visit the Historical Society on the web, they are located in the Links section of this site where you can read all about the events that molded this area.